seandstewart/bardly/pending/romances/pericles/11-player.md

 To equal any single crown o' the earth
 I' the justice of compare!
 O villain Leonine!
 Whom thou hast poison'd too:
-If thou hadst drunk to him,'t had been a kindness
+If thou hadst drunk to him, 't had been a kindness
 Becoming well thy fact: what canst thou say
 When noble Pericles shall demand his child?